jsonkuan/DonaldDump/README.md

-#DonaldnaldDump
+# DonaldDump
-iOS App - Quotes of dumbest things trump said, with push notifications from a OneSignal server.
+iOS App - Quotes of dumbest things trump said, with push notifications(The Daily Dump)from a OneSignal server.
 Quotes are parsed from a restful API: [Tronald Dump](https://www.tronalddump.io)

 ## Installation for Push notifications